Protein losing enteropathy (PLE) in dogs

 Normally, small amounts of protein leak out of the blood vessels as they pass through the intestines; these leaked plasma proteins are broken down and then reabsorbed by the body and used to make more proteins.
 With PLE, the mucosal layer that lines the inner surface of the intestine is compromised, allowing more protein-rich fluid to leak out than the body can replace.
 PLE can lead to a state of hypoproteinemia, a condition where there is an abnormally low level of protein in the blood.

-There are a number of diseases that can damage the intestines sufficiently to cause this extra protein loss.
-Primary gastrointestinal disease, heart disease and diseases of the lymphatic system can all cause PLE.
+There are several diseases that can damage the intestines sufficiently to cause this extra protein loss.
+Primary gastrointestinal disease, right-sided heart failure and diseases of the lymphatic system can all cause PLE.

 PLE in dogs can affect any breed or age, but some breeds show a predisposition for certain disorders linked to PLE.
 These breeds include the Soft-coated Wheaten Terrier, Basenji, Yorkshire Terrier, Shar Pei and Norwegian Lundehund.
 However, no genetic predisposition has yet been proven.